-US stock indexes edge lower in early trading; oil slides
+US stock indexes mostly lower in morning trading; oil slides

-U.S. stock indexes edged lower in early trading Monday as investors weighed the latest batch of company earnings news.
-Real estate and health care stocks were among the biggest decliners.
-Energy companies also fell as the price of crude oil headed lower.
+Energy companies led U.S. stock indexes mostly lower in morning trading Monday as the price of crude oil declined.
+Phone company and materials stocks were also among the big decliners.
+Investors were weighing the latest batch of company earnings news.

-KEEPING SCORE: The Dow Jones industrial average fell 1 point to 20,070 as of 10:07 a.m.
+KEEPING SCORE: The Dow Jones industrial average was down less than 1 point to 20,069 as of 11:14 a.m.
 Eastern Time.
-The Standard & Poor’s 500 index slid 3 points, or 0.2 percent, to 2,293.
-The Nasdaq composite index lost 6 points, or 0.1 percent, to 5,660.
+The Standard & Poor’s 500 index slid 3 points, or 0.2 percent, to 2,294.
+The Nasdaq composite index lost 4 points, or 0.1 percent, to 5,662.
 On Friday the Nasdaq closed at a record high and the S&P 500 came within a point of its own all-time high.

-MALL WOES: Newell Brands tumbled 5.8 percent after the maker of Rubbermaid, Sharpie, Elmer’s Glue and other products reported disappointing sales and issued a full-year sales forecast that fell far short of analysts’ estimates.
-The company said the strong dollar and fewer people shopping at malls hurt sales of some key products.
-The stock fell the most in the S&P 500, sliding $2.74 to $44.15.

-MIXED RESULTS: Sysco slid 3 percent after the food company reported better earnings, but its revenue was weaker than expected.
-The stock was down $1.55 to $50.99.
+THE QUOTE: “We’re not quite breaking out, we’re not really going down.
+We’re just caught in this range,” said Ryan Detrick, senior market strategist at LPL Financial.
+“When you look at why, at least today, it’s the realization that earnings season is OK, but it’s not quite as good as we might have hoped.”

 Most Read Stories